jradwan/lastpass-attachment-exporter/README.md

 Exports all attachments from LastPass vault items.

-Make sure you run this from a secure location (for example, an encrypted hard drive) as all of your exported attachements will be decrypted and hence, "clear text" readable.
+Make sure you run this from a secure location (for example, an encrypted hard drive) as all of your exported attachments will be decrypted and hence, "clear text" readable.

 ## Pre-requisites